codecraftuk/codecraftuk.github.io/events/_posts/2020-03-03-exercises-in-programming-style.md

 ---
 layout: post
 title: "Exercises in Programming Style"
 description: For our March event, we're going to be looking at how constraints influence code design.
-6:00pm, Thursday 19th March, Location to be confirmed.
+6:00pm, Thursday 19th March, Location TBA (Glasgow city centre).
 ---
 ## ** PLEASE NOTE A TICKET IS REQUIRED **